 Super tasty broccoli potato casserole on the healthy side.
-A loaded bake with a light cheese sauce, so much taste yet not that many calories.
+It is a loaded bake with a light cheese sauce, and it has so much taste yet not that many calories.
 Perfect as a light main meal or as a side dish for other main courses.

 This broccoli potato casserole is better than you can imagine!
 Really!
-You might think, just potatoes and broccoli and a low-fat sauce, but trust me, you will love it!
-It is just that good, and it will probably become a family favorite.
+You might think it's just potatoes, broccoli, and a low-fat sauce, but trust me, you will love it!
+It is just that good and will probably become a family favorite.

-- Potatoes and broccoli are a perfect match.
-Either they are mixed in a bake or a casserole, roasted on a baking sheet, or mixed in cream of broccoli soup; they are always a hit.
+Potatoes and broccoli are a perfect match.
+Whether they are mixed in a bake or a casserole, roasted on a baking sheet, or mixed in cream of broccoli and coconut soup, they are always a hit.

-- It's healthier than a cheesy potato casserole recipe usually is, a tasty casserole using low-fat dairy products.
+It's healthier than a cheesy potato casserole recipe, which usually is a tasty casserole using low-fat dairy products.

-- It makes a delicious main course or a comforting side dish for chicken, sausages, and many other dishes.
+It makes a delicious main course or a comforting side dish for whole roast chicken, baked brats, sausages cooked from frozen, and many other dishes.

-- Kid-friendly: Like many other mothers, I know I have problems getting my children to eat vegetables.
-Then, a couple of weeks ago, my son brought home a book from kindergarten, a book with a beautiful title: "Bert – The Vegetable Goblin."
+Kid-friendly: Like many other moms, I struggle to get my kids to eat vegetables.
+But a few weeks ago, my son brought home a book from kindergarten called "Bert – The Vegetable Goblin."

-- My Bruno found the book so good that he suggested making broccoli casserole for lunch the next day.
-Then, finally, the miracle happened; my son ate his veggies without discussion and said he did like it a little bit. 🙂 That's a start, isn't it?
+My son, Bruno, loved the book so much that he suggested we make a broccoli casserole for lunch the next day.
+To my surprise, he ate his veggies without a fuss and even said he liked them a little bit. 🙂 It's a start!

-- His sister still refused to try the broccoli (she's only just 3, so the book's message was a bit lost on her).
-Still, she ate everything else on her plate after carefully removing any millimeter of broccoli that she could pick out.
+His sister still refused to try the broccoli (she's only just 3, so the book's message was a bit lost on her).
+Still, she ate everything else on her plate after meticulously picking out every tiny piece of broccoli.
 This is a repost from 2015.
-My kids are less vegetable-resistant nowadays; there is not much I can still complain about.
+Thankfully, my kids are less resistant to vegetables these days, so there's not much to complain about anymore.

 Ingredients